 The university’s budget process determines allocations to the level of the colleges and major administrative divisions.
-Deans and adminstrators of major administrative divisions are charged with leading a budgeting process to allocate resources within their units, consistent with the university’s principles of transparency and shared governance.
+Deans and administrators of major administrative divisions are charged with leading a budgeting process to allocate resources within their units, consistent with the university’s principles of transparency and shared governance.

 Extensive information on the university’s budgeting approach and decision making is available on the website of the Office of Budget and Fiscal Planning.
 On that site, there is information on the shared responsibility budget model, the university’s budget conversations, the work and schedule of the University Budget Committee, the annual operating budget, and resources to support budget development by academic and administrative units.
 Tuition and fee schedules are also posted, as is information on the tuition setting process and tuition forums.

 Like other public universities, OSU is funded through a variety of sources, including tuition and fees (over 66 percent of its unrestricted budget); state funding (about 22 percent of its unrestricted funding); grant-funded research; philanthropy; and revenues from auxiliary divisions, including athletics and on-campus housing.
 The university’s annual budgeting process includes several components: preparation of financial plans by all major academic and administrative units; review and revision of the university’s 10-year capital forecast; tuition review, campus dialogue, and tuition setting; preliminary distribution of budgets to units based on the application of the university’s hybrid responsibility centered management (RCM) budget model and strategic discretionary allocations; and review and “true-up” of budgets near the end of a given fiscal year.
 The university’s annual budgeting process is led by the Provost and Executive Vice President, in collaboration with the Vice President for Finance and Administration, for recommendation to the university’s President and the Board of Trustees.
-As well, each two years, the university’s 10-year business forecast is reviewed and revised. (back to top)
+As well, every two years, the university’s 10-year business forecast is reviewed and revised. (back to top)

-The divisions receiving restricted, self-support and Statewide Public Service support are not allocated tuition earnings and their budgets are not available for Education and General budget purposes. (back to top)
+The divisions receiving restricted, self-support and Statewide Public Service support are not allocated tuition earnings, and their budgets are not available for Education and General budget purposes. (back to top)

 E&G funds support colleges, academic units and administrative departments funded by tuition and fees paid by students and unrestricted funds allocated by the state of Oregon to support the operations of the university. (back to top)